Japanese Pagoda Tree

 Also called the Chinese scholar tree and Regent Scholar tree, these belong to the pea family.
 They are good street trees and have fragrant flowers, straight trunks, and wide crowns.
 Its leaves are early to spread out and late to defoliate.

-Regent scholar tree in southwest triangle in July
+Pagoda tree in southwest triangle in July

-Scholar tree factoids:
+Pagoda tree factoids:

 a deciduous tree